actionhero/actionhero/site/source/includes/docs/core/action_cluster.md

 });
 ```

-In version 9.0.0, actionhero introduced Remote Procedure Calls, or RPC for short.
+In version 9.0.0, ActionHero introduced Remote Procedure Calls, or RPC for short.
 You can call an RPC method to be excecuted on all nodes in your cluster or just a node which holds a specific connection.
 You can call RPC methods with the `api.redis.doCluster` method.
 If you provide the optional callback, you will get the first response back (or a timeout error).
 RPC calls are invoked with `api.redis.doCluster(method, args, connectionId, callback)`.

 For example, if you wanted all nodes to log a message, you would do: `api.redis.doCluster('api.log', ["hello from " + api.id]);`